lurchmath/math299spring2024/dependencies/README.md

+# What is this folder?

+In this folder we have a few JavaScript files that were imported from other open-source projects.
+These are things that, for one reason or another, could not be imported from a CDN, and thus needed to be copied in here directly (and possibly modified in trivial ways as part of that process).
+See below for details, and a hearty thanks to those who wrote the code we use below for sharing their work open-source!

 # Where did these come from?

 ## LSAT.js

 A simple JavaScript SAT solver.
 See http://www.comp.nus.edu.sg/~gregory/sat/ for a live demo and more information.

 ## algebrite.js

 A JavaScript CAS.
 See http://algebrite.org for a live demo and documentation.

 We made the following modifications when importing Algebrite into this repository.

  - Recompiled it with the command
    ```